Courtney Gibson wearing a red blazer and glasses

 Red capital letter C on a transparent background.

-Strategic by nature, creative by design.
+Strategic by nature,

 Logo with red circle featuring letter 'C' next to text 'Type'